ordinals/ord/README.md

 with ordinal X. The owner of the UTXO containing the satoshi with ordinal X owns NFT Y, and can transfer that ownership to another person with a transaction that sends ordinal Y to a UTXO that the new owner controls.
-The current owner can sign a message proving that they own a given UTXO, wich also serves as proof of ownership of all the NFTs assigned to satoshis within that UTXO.
+The current owner can sign a message proving that they own a given UTXO, which also serves as proof of ownership of all the NFTs assigned to satoshis within that UTXO.

+## Index and Caveats

+The `ord` command builds an index using the contents of a local `bitcoind`'s data directory, which must be halted while the index is built.
+Currently, the index is built every time the `ord` runs, but that is a temporary limitation.
+Reorgs are also not properly handled.

+The index is stored in `index.redb`, and should not be concurrently modified while an instance of `ord` is running, or used by two `ord` instances simultaneously.

 ## Numbering